hessius/HFNOsplitter/README.md

 # Welcome to the HFNOsplitter project

-This project is dedicated to doubling the capacity for High Flow Nasal Oxygen (HFNO) treatment by treating two COVID-19 patients simultaneously using one HFNO-device by adding 3D printed parts.
+This project is dedicated to doubling the capacity for High Flow Nasal Oxygen (HFNO) treatment by simultaneously connecting two COVID-19 patients to one HFNO-device by adding 3D printed parts.
-This project is currently only aimed at the Airvo 2 Optiflow system.
+This project is currently only aimed at the Airvo™ 2 Optiflow™ system (Fisher & Paykel Healthcare Limited, Berkshire, United Kingdom).

 ![SHFNO Schematic setup](Meta/Schematics%20and%20Renders/SHFNOschema.png 'SHFNO Schematic setup') _Fig 1.
 SHFNO Schematic setup_